Skap3r/MovieWebsiteProject/README.md

 You need Python 2.7 or higher installed to add movies of your own and compile the program.
 To download Python click [here](https://www.python.org/downloads/).

 After installing Python:
-- Open the command line on Mac and type: `python main.py`
+- Open the command line on Mac and type: `python main.py` (works in Windows command prompt too)
 - On Windows (using Git Bash) type: `winpty python main.py`

 # Usage